Caregiving Blog: 10 Tips to Manage In Home Caregivers

 3) Ask About In Home Caregiver Turnover

 Staffing turnover averages 50% at in home care companies.
 This means that the in home caregiver assigned may leave employment after several weeks.
+Turnover can be frustrating for families as they learn to manage in home caregivers.

 Ask what actions management staff takes when a new caregiver has to be identified and introduced to the situation.
 Does the agency take responsible for training the replacement caregiver?
 Does the responsibility of training fall on the client or family caregivers?